Horror film: Body horror

 A genre that emerged in the 1970s, body horror films focus on the process of a bodily transformation.
 In these films, the body is either engulfed by some larger process or heading towards fragmentation and collapse.
-In these films, the focus can be on apocalyptic implication of an entire society being overtaken, but the focus is generally upon an individual and their sense of identity, primarily them watching their own body change.
+The focus can be on apocalyptic implication of an entire society being overtaken, but the focus is generally upon an individual and their sense of identity, primarily them watching their own body change.
 The earliest appearance of the sub-genre was the work of director David Cronenberg, specifically with early films like Shivers (1975).
 Mark Jancovich of the University of Manchester declared that the transformation scenes in the genre provoke fear and repulsion, but also pleasure and excitement such as in The Thing (1982) and The Fly (1986).